 The Bahamas is renowned as a top dive destination for big animal encounters and became a shark sanctuary in 2011.
-Tiger Beach is the most reliable spot in the Bahamas for encounters with numerous sharks, plus lemon sharks, Caribbean reef sharks, hammerheads and bull sharks.
-There are colourful shallow reefs and walls to explore and swift drift dives in the beautiful Exuma Cays, an archipelago of 365 cays and islands, plus the only tidal blue hole experiences in the world.
+Tiger Beach is the most reliable spot in the Bahamas for encounters with numerous sharks, plus lemon sharks, Caribbean reef sharks, hammerheads, and bull sharks.
+There are colorful shallow reefs and walls to explore, and swift drift dives in the beautiful Exuma Cays, an archipelago of 365 cays and islands, plus the only tidal blue hole experiences in the world.
 Don’t miss the well-known Austin Smith wreck, a thriving artificial reef with abundant corals and sponges that rests in typically clear and warm Bahamian waters.

-Scuba diving in the Bahamas is suitable for all experience levels and Bahamas liveaboards generally run for 7 nights.
+Scuba diving in the Bahamas is suitable for all experience levels, and Bahamas liveaboards generally run for 7 nights.
 There are a variety of vessels to choose from, including budget-friendly and catamaran sailing options.
 Prices start from around 100 euros upwards per day.

-Diving is available all year in the Cayman Islands, though May and June offer the best diving conditions and water temperatures range from a balmy 27 to 30°C (82 to 86 °F).
+Diving is available all year in the Cayman Islands, though May and June offer the best diving conditions, and water temperatures range from a balmy 27 to 30°C (82 to 86 °F).

 These Dominican Republic safaris are suitable for divers and non-divers alike and cost between 400 and 500 euros per day.